-A student who has established satisfactory progress during the period of non-regular enrollment may apply to return as a regular student and reinstate his or her eligibility for financial aid.
+A student who has established satisfactory progress during the period of non-regular enrollment may apply to return as a regular student and reinstate their eligibility for financial aid.
 A student who is reinstated as a regular student will be on probation until at least the next evaluation point.